Research

 You can use this la

-Since everything picked back up again, I have been focusing on getting my Geographic Information System (GIS) skills on point.
-Using ArcGIS Pro, Google Earth Engine and R Studio, I am evaluating the impacts of global warming and change in precipitation regimes on grassland phenology in alpine ecosystems of the Naryn State Reserve and adjacent area in Kyrgyzstan.
-I am also using camera trap data sent by the OSI-Panthera team that works in my study area to ground proof what is shown using the satellite images, and also testing how these cameras deployed for snow leopard monitoring can contribute to broader, more holistic monitoring of the ecosystem.
+Since everything returned to more or less normal, I have focused on improving my Geographic Information System (GIS) skills.
+Using ArcGIS Pro, Google Earth Engine and R Studio (and Python), I evaluate the impacts of global warming and changes in precipitation regimes on grassland phenology in alpine ecosystems of the Naryn State Reserve and adjacent area in Kyrgyzstan.
+I am also using camera trap data sent by the OSI-Panthera team that works in my study area to groundproof what is shown using the satellite images and also testing how these cameras deployed for snow leopard monitoring can contribute to broader, more holistic ecosystem monitoring.

 Pacific Ecology and Evolution Conference in Vancouver – 2023 – Photo courtesy of Kiara Kattler